On the Number of Iterations for Convergence of CoSaMP and Subspace Pursuit Algorithms: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{econstruction} of signals in compressed sensing \cite{Donoho} scenario involves obtaining the sparsest solution to an under determined set of equations given as $ {\bf y}={\bf A}{\bf x}, \nonumber$ where ${\bf A}$ is a $m\times n$ ($m<<n$) real valued, sensing matrix and $y$ is a $m\times 1$ real valued observation vector.
-It is assumed that the sparsest solution to the above system is $K$-sparse, i.e., not more than $K$ (for some minimum $K,K>0$) elements of ${\bf x}$ are non-zero and also that the sparsest solution is unique, which means that every $2K$ columns of $\bf A$ are linearly independent \cite{Tropp_2K}.
-Greedy approaches like the OMP \cite{OMP_Tropp}, the compressive sampling matching pursuit (CoSaMP)\cite{Needell}, the subspace pursuit (SP) \cite{Dai} recover the $K$-sparse signal by iteratively constructing the support set of the sparse signal (i.e., index of non-zero elements in the sparse vector) by some greedy principles.
+Reconstruction of signals in compressed sensing (CS) \citep{Donoho} involves obtaining the sparsest solution to an underdetermined set of equations given as ${\bf y}={\bf A}{\bf x},$ where ${\bf A}$ is an $m\times l$ ($m<<l$) complex valued, sensing matrix and $y$ is an $m\times 1$ complex valued observation vector.
+It is assumed that the sparsest solution to the above system is $K$-sparse, i.e., not more than $K$ (for some minimum $K,K>0$) elements of ${\bf x}$ are non-zero and also that the sparsest solution is unique, which can be guaranteed if every $2K$ columns of $\bf A$ are linearly independent \citep{Tropp_2K}.
+Greedy approaches like orthogonal matching pursuit (OMP) \citep{OMP_Tropp}, compressive sampling matching pursuit (CoSaMP) \citep{Needell}, subspace pursuit (SP) \citep{Dai}, hard thresholding pursuit (HTP) \citep{HTP} and others recover the $K$-sparse signal by iteratively constructing the support set of the sparse signal (i.e., index of non-zero elements in the sparse vector) by some greedy principles.
 These greedy pursuits are well known for their low complexity.

-Convergence of these iterative procedures in finite number of steps requires the matrix $\bf A$ to satisfy the so-called ``Restricted Isometry Property (RIP)" \cite{Elad} of appropriate order as given bellow. \begin{definition} A matrix ${\bf A}^{m\times n}\;(m<n)$ is said to satisfy the RIP of order $K$ if there exists a ``Restricted Isometry Constant" $\delta_K\in (0,\;1)$ so that
+Convergence of these iterative procedures in a finite number of steps requires the matrix $\bf A$ to satisfy the so-called ``Restricted Isometry Property (RIP)" \citep{Elad} of appropriate order as given below. \begin{definition} A matrix ${\bf A}\in \mathbb{C}^{m\times l}\;(m<l)$ is said to satisfy the RIP of order $K$ if there exists a ``Restricted Isometry Constant (RIC)" $\delta_K\in (0,\;1)$ so that

 for all $K$-sparse ${\bf x}$.
 The constant $\delta_K$ is taken as the smallest number from $(0,\;1)$ for which the RIP is satisfied. \end{definition}